nambse/sefaesendemir-scandiwebtask/README.md

 ##  Usage
 To work on the project, you need the backend server provided by the Scandiweb.

-To install the project, you can clone the repository and you can run the following command in the project directory.
+To install the project, you can clone the repository, and you can run the following commands in the project directory.

+    1- yarn
-    yarn start
+    2- yarn start